-Program Educational Objectives (PEOs) - Computer Science
+Programme Educational Objectives (PEOs) - Computer Science and Engineering

-PEO 1: Students are trained in such a way that makes them capable of exploiting and enhancing theoretical and practical knowledge in various domains of Computer Science.
+PEO 1: Students are trained in such a way that makes them capable of exploiting and enhancing theoretical and practical knowledge in various domains of information technology.

-PEO 2: Students are imparted with strong base of knowledge that makes them suitable for both industry teaching and research.
+PEO 2: Students are imparted with strong base of knowledge that makes them suitable for industry, teaching and research.

-PEO 3: Students are trained to develop practical and efficient solutions to the challenges in the growing field of software industry to gain leadership positions in their organization and/or teams.
+PEO 3: Students are trained to develop practical and efficient solutions to the challenges in the growing field of IT industry to gain leadership positions in their organization and/or teams.